2021 Amherst College Benefits Guide

 Massachusetts Family and Medical Leave Benefit

 In 2018, Massachusetts signed into law a statute that provides paid family and medical leave (PFML) benefits to all employees.
-The PFML benefits are not scheduled to start until January 1, 2021, and will provide all eligible employees, including casual employees, with up to 20 weeks of paid medical leave and 12 weeks of paid family leave.
-The new benefit will be funded by a Massachusetts wage tax that is shared by the College along with all Faculty and Staff, but the College has the option to file for an exemption by providing family and medical leave benefits that are as generous as the new PFML provision.
+The PFML benefits are scheduled to start on January 1, 2021, and will provide all eligible employees, including casual employees, with up to 20 weeks of paid medical leave and 12 weeks of paid family leave.
+Please review the Short Term Disability and Extended Family Leave benefits below for more information.

 Massachusetts Earned Sick Time

 The Massachusetts Earned Sick Leave program affords up to 40 hours of paid earned sick leave that can be used for a number of reasons.
 The current Sick/Family Care leave program for regular employees provides accrual rates that exceed those provided under the Massachusetts policy.
 Please review the provisions of the Medical/Family Care leave program for details.